klarna/ui-css-components/README.md

 ### CSS / SASS

 There are two main strategies for integrating the UI Toolkit into your project.
-The simplest one is just using the compiled `toolkit.css` file that comes in the bundle.
+The simplest one is just using the compiled `ui-toolkit.css` file that comes in the bundle.
 If you installed it with bower on the default bower folder you should be able to include it with:

 ```html
 <link rel="stylesheet" href="bower_components/ui-toolkit/ui-toolkit.css" />